Benjamin Briggs

 Benjamin Spooner Briggs (April 24, 1835 – died likely November 1872) was an experienced American seaman and master mariner.
 He was the captain of the merchant ship Mary Celeste, which was discovered unmanned and drifting in the Atlantic Ocean midway between the Azores and the coast of Portugal on December 4, 1872.
 The lifeboat was missing, yet the Mary Celeste was still under sail.
 Briggs, his wife Sarah and their two-year-old daughter Sophia Matilda were never found and were presumed lost, along with the crew of Mary Celeste.

 Maritime career

 The Briggs family of Massachusetts had a long maritime connection, and Benjamin Briggs himself spent most of his life at sea.
 He was an experienced, hardy, and able seaman.
 He reportedly was respected by those who served under him because of his fairness and ability.
 He worked his way to eventually become a master mariner.
 Briggs captained the brigantine Sea Foam, and in 1862 became master of the three-masted schooner Forest King.
 When he took command of the bark Arthur in 1865, he turned over command of the Forest King to his brother, Oliver Briggs.
-Oliver Briggs was a frequent business partner and sailor with his brother.
+Oliver Briggs was a frequent business partner.